 Frederick Barbarossa, the red-bearded ruler of the Holy Roman Empire was born in 1122.
-This means that 2022 would be his 900th birthday!
+This means he would have celebrated his 900th birthday in 2022!
 In many ways, this member of the Staufer dynasty shaped what we think of as the Middle Ages in Europe.
 He founded numerous cities north of the Alps, encouraged growth and trade and built royal mints.
 His grandson, Friedrich II, was a forceful Holy Roman Emperor, creating a civil service and promoting the study of science.
 And the Staufer legacy remains.
 The three Staufer lions of this ancient ruling house are on the Baden-Württemberg coat of arms today.
 In the Swabian Alb, the Drei Kaiserberge, three Emperor Mountains, are named for the family.
 Hohenstaufen Castle, the family seat of the Staufers is in ruins, but the nearby Staufer Museum records the rise and sudden fall of the dynasty.
 For walkers, a series of Löwenpfade hiking trails reflect links with the past around Göppingen, an hour east of Stuttgart.

 One of the few royal residences in SouthWest Germany that is still lived in is Langenburg Castle.
 Towering above the Jagst valley in the Schwäbisch Hall district, this has been home to the von Hohenlohe family for almost 900 years.
 Although the family is related to the British royal family via the late Prince Philip, don’t expect British formality.
 At Langenburg Castle, everyone is made to feel welcome.
 Coffee and cake have been served in the Baroque rose garden since 1950; tours of the castle show off antique furniture, tapestries, paintings, porcelain and armour, while costumed chambermaids and barons reveal spicy details about aristocratic life in bygone days.
 Another major draw is the Deutsches Automuseum, the German Automobile Museum, in the old royal stables.
 Petrol heads love Albrecht Goertz's Porsche 914/6 prototype, which Goertz donated to the museum in 1992.
-In 2022, the big exhibition is “Castle & Cars” featuring everything from classic cars to an e-mobility event.
 Langenburg is 90 minutes northeast of Stuttgart.

 Three grand castles